Keyboard shortcuts

 }

 That’s it.
-Compile, restart the editor, open the inspector on an entity, click + Add Component, type PlayerSpawn.
+The editor builds your project’s game binary in the background when the project opens and extracts its type schema; once that finishes, open the inspector on an entity, click + Add Component, type PlayerSpawn.
 It shows up.

 A few things make this work without ceremony:

-• The reflect_documentation cargo feature is on workspace-wide, so doc comments on the type become picker tooltips.
+• jackdaw_runtime enables bevy’s reflect_documentation feature, so doc comments on the type become picker tooltips.

 • Jackdaw can construct a default-valued instance from primitive field defaults, so you don’t strictly need Default.
 Adding it is just nicer.